dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 create a dedicated K8S namespace, as "nsx-system", for NCP and Node Agent Pods
 create a service account, as "ncp-svc-account", for NCP
 create a service account, as "nsx-node-agent-svc-account", for Node agent
-create a cluster role, as "ncp-cluster-role" , for NCP (having specific API access)
+create a cluster role, as "ncp-cluster-role" , for NCP (with specific API access)
-create a cluster role "ncp-patch-role" , for NCP (having specific API access)
+create a cluster role "ncp-patch-role" , for NCP (with specific API access)
 bind "ncp-svc-account" to "ncp-cluster-role"
 bind "ncp-svc-account" to "ncp-patch-role"
-create a cluster role "nsx-node-agent-cluster-role"
-bind "nsx-node-agent-svc-account" to "nsx-node-agent-cluster-role"
+create a cluster role "nsx-node-agent-cluster-role" , for NSX Node Agent (with specific API access) bind "nsx-node-agent-svc-account" to "nsx-node-agent-cluster-role"

 <pre><code>